sr99622/onvif-mcp/docs/SNAPSHOT.md

 ## Security Notes

-- The proxy binds to loopback only; the cameras are reached solely through it, and clients reach it solely through nginx behind the keycloak gate — the same trust chain as `/webrtc/`.
+- The proxy binds to loopback only; the cameras are reached solely through it, and clients reach it solely through nginx. **At this stage there is no client authentication gate** — `/snapshot/` is open on port 80 with the same posture as `/webrtc/`.
+When TLS + Keycloak are added later, insert the keycloak `auth_request` lines from Step 6 to put it behind the same gate.
 - Camera credentials live in environment (systemd unit) and in the upstream URLs' authentication, never in client-facing responses or logs.
 The proxy logs request paths only.